 As such, for today’s unofficial Watch button, you must add v=2 to the parameters.
 If you don’t, you’ll get the deprecated button.

 Example buttons are shown with https:// URLs.
 While they’re hosted on GitHub Pages, the SSL option is provided via CloudFlare’s free Universal SSL offering.
-If you prefer, you can still use http://.

 You must declare a value for each of the following URL parameters: